Medicare Boot Camp® - Hospital Version

 • Outpatient repetitive, non-repetitive, and recurring services

-• Three-day payment window; outpatient services billed on inpatient claims
+• Three-day payment window: outpatient services billed on inpatient claims

 • Billing of non-covered outpatient services